Erdigg's 'Red Japan Cabinate' - circa 1720

 LondonOrder this image

 Erddig, Wrexham (Accredited Museum)

-Listed in the 1726 Inventory as part of the contents of the 'Blew Mohair Room' a 'Red Japan Cabinate'.
-Quite possibly one of the pieces of furniture John Meller commissioned John Belchier to make.
-Given by Phillip Yorke III (1905-1978) along with the estate, house and contents to the National Trust in 1973.
+Listed in the 1726 Inventory as part of the contents of the 'Blew Mohair Room'.
+Thence by descent, and given by Phillip Yorke III (1905-1978) along with the estate, house and contents to the National Trust in 1973.

 Marks and inscriptions